Pranathidudigani/Sentiment-Analysis-on-Hindi-Reviews/README.md

 We have used a total of 1000 Hindi movie reviews for Sentiment analysis.
 We have taken 250 labelled reviews from IIT-Bombay which contai 125 positive reviews and 125 negative reviews.
 In addition, we have manually collected 750 reviews from a Hindi movie review website(jagaran.com) and labelled them as positive or negative manually.
 Out of 750 reviews collected 375 reviews are positive and 375 reviews are negative.

 # How to Run
+1)Run on terminal 'python ResourceBasedSentimentClassification.py' to do the sentiment classification through HindiSentiwordnet.
+It is called Resource Based Semantic analysis.

+2)Run on terminal 'python classifiers.py' to do In language Semantic Analysis.
+  Run on terminal 'python dbn_neuralnet. to do In-language classification through Deep Belief Networks.